-Discover the latest digital transformation initiatives being undertaken by Affinity Water and its business and technology executives.
-Each quarter our research team identifies the applications that are being used by Affinity Water from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.
+Discover the latest software purchases and digital transformation initiatives being undertaken by Affinity Water and its business and technology executives.
+Each quarter our research team identifies on-prem and cloud applications that are being used by the 1400 Affinity Water employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

 About the Customer